syncfusion-content/blazor-docs/blazor/maps/maps-method.md

 ## ZoomByPosition

-[ZoomByPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.SfMaps.html#Syncfusion_Blazor_Maps_SfMaps_ZoomByPosition_Syncfusion_Blazor_Maps_MapsCenterPosition_System_Double_) method zooms the Maps by specifying the center position for the map.
+The [ZoomByPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.SfMaps.html#Syncfusion_Blazor_Maps_SfMaps_ZoomByPosition_Syncfusion_Blazor_Maps_MapsCenterPosition_System_Double_) method zooms the Maps by specifying the center position for the map.
 This method triggers the [OnZoom](https://blazor.syncfusion.com/documentation/maps/maps-event#onzoom) event when the zooming operation begins and the [OnZoomComplete](https://blazor.syncfusion.com/documentation/maps/maps-event#onzoomcomplete) event when the zooming operation is completed.
 The following are the arguments for this method.

 |   Argument name      |   Description                            |
 |----------------------| -----------------------------------------|